Tax Season Officially Opens Today. Here's What to Know About Claiming Your 2025 Refund

 How to file your taxes for free this year

-The IRS announced in November it was eliminating its free Direct File program, but there are still other options available for some taxpayers to file for free starting Jan.
+The IRS announced in November that it was eliminating its free Direct File program, but there are still other options available for some taxpayers to file for free starting Jan.
 26.

 If you're comfortable doing the math and filling everything out yourself, the IRS has free fillable forms you can access online.
 People who earned $89,000 or less last year can get free guided tax prep through the IRS's Free File program, which it runs in conjunction with for-profit tax prep companies.